moritz93/Facharztkatalog/README.md

 # Facharztkatalog

-An android app to assist medicines on the way to their specialization.
+An android app to assist physicians on the way to their specialization.